-The Size and Preview Tab allows you to change the size of the chart and preview any customizations.
+The Size and Preview tab allows you to change the size of the chart and preview any customizations.

-Chart previews in the Wizard and on the Design Grid use placeholder data.
+Charts preview in the Wizard and on the Design Grid using placeholder data.

 You can change the size of the chart in one of three ways: